We have a team of professionals to help you with all your business needs. So, that you can focus on business expansion in Afghanistan.

 Get in touch with the right people to get the right help in setting up your business in Afghanistan

 Contact us at: [email protected]

-Chandrawat & Partners is a leading and rapidly growing full-service firm providing high quality professional and corporate services to foreign and local clients, representing companies and individuals in a wide range of sectors through separate entities established in various countries worldwide.
+Chandrawat & Partners stands as a dynamic and rapidly expanding full-service firm, specializing in the delivery of exceptional professional and corporate services to a diverse clientele, both foreign and local.
+We proudly represent companies and individuals across a wide spectrum of sectors through distinct entities established in various countries worldwide.

 Chandrawat & Partners uses cookies to run our site and improve its usability.